ckinzel/cv_project/README.md

 # cv_project
-The is the project repo for CEG-7550, McCullough/Kinzel
+This is the project repo for CEG-7550, McCullough/Kinzel